 The First Income Tax

 In 1913, the income tax became a permanent part of the U.S. government.
 Congress avoided the constitutional roadblock mentioned above by passing a constitutional amendment.
-The 16th Amendment reads, "The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several states, and without regard to any census or enumeration."
-The 16th Amendment gave the government the power to levy taxes on individuals regardless of state population.
-The Underwood Tariff Act of 1913 included an income-tax section that initiated the system we use today.
-During World War II, the federal government began withholding taxes, also known as the pay-as-you-earn taxation system.
-This gave the government the steady flow of money needed to finance the war effort.
+The 16th Amendment reads, "The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration."
+The 16th Amendment gave the government the power to levy taxes on people regardless of state population.
+The Underwood Tariff Act of 1913 included an income-tax section that initiated the progressive system we use today: Those who earned more than $3,000 ($4,000 for married couples) were subject to a 1 percent tax, which increased depending on income and topped out at 7 percent [source: IRS].